-Private nonfarm payrolls in the US are projected to increase 198,000 (seasonally adjusted) over the previous month in tomorrow’s April release of the ADP Employment Report, based on The Capital Spectator’s median econometric point forecast.
-The expected rise is slightly below a pair of consensus forecasts via surveys of economists.
+Private nonfarm payrolls in the US are projected to increase by 195,000 (seasonally adjusted) in tomorrow’s April update of the ADP Employment Report, based on The Capital Spectator’s median point forecast for several econometric estimates.
+The median projection represents a slightly higher increase vs. February’s rise.

 TRI: A model that’s based on combining point forecasts, along with the upper and lower prediction intervals (at the 95% confidence level), via a technique known as triangular distributions.
 The basic procedure: 1) run a Monte Carlo simulation on the combined forecasts and generate 1 million data points on each forecast series to estimate a triangular distribution; 2) take random samples from each of the simulated data sets and use the expected value with the highest frequency as the prediction.
 The forecast combinations are drawn from the following projections: Econoday.com’s consensus forecast data and the predictions generated by the models above.
 The forecasts are run in R with the “triangle” package.